raymon-ai/raymon/docs/gettingstarted/install_deploy.rst

 Creating an organization
 ========================
 You can create an organization by clicking the "create organization" button and giving your organization a name.
-Afterwards, you can add team members to your organization by clicking the "Add Member" button and enering your coworkers user id (which can be found at the top right of the screen after logging in) and a readable name.
+Afterwards, you can add team members to your organization by clicking the "Add Member" button and entering your coworkers user id (which can be found at the top right of the screen after logging in) and a readable name.

 --------------------
 Transfering Projects
 --------------------
 When creating a project, you own it and only you have access to it.
-By clicking the transfer button at the top right of the project overview, you can transfer the project to your organization.
-When a project belongs to your organization, team members also get access to the project too.
+By clicking the transfer button at the top right of the project box, you can transfer the project to your organization.
+When a project belongs to your organization, team members get access to the project too.
 All projects where production systems write data to should probably be owned by your organization.

 .. figure:: screens/transfer.png
   :width: 400